 If your pup disappears from your yard

-Leaving your dog in a fenced in yard or corralled by an electric fence—while they’re meant to keep your dog in—isn't always effective.
+Leaving your dog in a fenced-in yard or corralled by an electric fence—while they’re meant to keep your dog in—isn't always effective.
 But the bigger issue is that your dog shouldn’t be left out for long periods of time alone.
-It may increase a dog's desire to escape because the relationship with its family is not reinforced so the pup seeks other interaction.
+It may increase a dog's desire to escape because the relationship with its family is not reinforced so the pup seeks other interactions.
 “Again your dog wants to be with its human family, so if you're outside, the dog can be out too, just don’t always stick them outside alone,” says Sheaffer.

 How to prevent it: Check your perimeter fences to make sure they’re secure.
 You can even have a third party come in and triple check them too.
 And don't leave your dog out alone for long periods of time.
 They should only be out for fifteen to thirty minute windows or while they’re eating or eliminating, says Sheaffer.
-If the worst case scenario happens and your dog does get out make sure they’re wearing an ID tag and they’re microchipped—it greatly increases the odds of your dog being returned to you.
+If the worst-case scenario happens and your dog does get out make sure they’re wearing an ID tag and they’re microchipped —it greatly increases the odds of your dog being returned to you.

 What to do when you find your dog

 Don't go running and screaming after your pup!
 “It will make the dog nervous or they’ll think it’s a game,” says Sheaffer.
 “Even though it might be hard, stay relaxed and walk in an arc instead of a straight line towards your dog because it's less threatening.
 Act like you could care less and give off the sense that nothing is wrong.”
 Also, teach your pup to obey the “come” command outside and in distracting environments to ensure that when you need it, it will work.
 When you recover them, "whatever you do, don’t punish.
 What does your dog learn?
 When I come back after I’ve been out I get punished,” says Sheaffer.
 “While it may seem counterintuitive, praise the dog to reinforce his decision to return.”